kjiwa/uw-course-catalog/README.md

 Tacoma,TWRT,391,Advanced Technical Communication,5,VLPA,TWRT 291
 ```

-As a table, this file has the appearance:
+As a table, this data has this appearance:

 | Campus | Department | Code | Name | Credits | Areas of Knowledge | Prerequisites |
 | ------ | ---------- | ---- | ---- | ------- | ------------------ | ------------- |